Topological quantum field theory structure on symplectic cohomology: String topology

 \emph{Sketch Proof.} Observe Figure \ref{Figure AbbSchw loop product}.
 Consider the $1$-dimensional family of solutions corresponding to the configurations in the middle column ($\ell$ is a free parameter).
 On the right are the limiting configurations as $\ell \to 0$ or $\infty$.
 The middle two pictures in the last column are the same.
-So the maps counting the top and bottom configurations are chain homotopic.
+So the maps counting the top and bottom configurations in the last column are chain homotopic.
 These are respectively $\varphi\circ \psi_{Q'}$ and $\psi_P \circ \varphi^{\otimes 2}$.